4/29/2025

 President and Chief Executive Officer

 No, yeah.
-Luke, I mean, we are not intentionally moving a volume from consumer products to other applications.
-But of course, I mean, we will always optimize our assets in the future if we have to.
+Look, I mean, we are not intentionally moving volume from consumer products to other applications.
+But, of course, I mean, we will always, you know, optimize our assets in the future if we have to.
 We have really a sluggish demand from several of our consumer product customers.
-And if you see, if you read the report from others, volumes are not growing.
-So that's a challenging situation with inflation, with everything that the consumer is experiencing.
-We are not seeing material volume growth in this segment as we expect.
+And if you see, you know, if you read the reports from others, you know, volumes are not growing.
+So that's a challenging situation with inflation. with everything that the consumer is experienced, we are not seeing material volume growth in this segment as we expect.

 speaker